Business Performance Program

 A couple of gentle hints that you expect everyone in the organization to be aware of current performance and committed to achieving, and then exceeding established targets will help.

-After his program had been in place for two months, he went out near the cafeteria on the day prior to the meeting at which he and his directs would review the next performance report.
+After his program had been in place for about two months, he went out near the cafeteria on the day prior to the meeting at which he and his directs would review the next performance report.

 There he struck up a conversation with a couple of maintenance workers.